Recipe: Angus Barn's Famous Chocolate Chess Pie

 Today, more than 20,000 nights, 14 million customers served, one complete rebuild (the restaurant burned to the ground just four years after opening and was promptly rebuilt twice as big) and a half-dozen expansions later, the 650-seat Angus Barn remains one of the most sought-after destination dining spots in the Southeast.

-Executive chef Walter Royal has run the area's largest kitchen for more than 20 years now, and Van Eure, daughter of the late Thad Eure Jr., now owns and operates the restaurant and has left her own mark.
-She's the mastermind behind the unforgettable Christmas decorations that dress "Big Red" during the holiday season, and her commitment to guest service earned her a lifetime achievement Industry Legends Award from the International Foodservice Manufacturers Association in 2019 (meet Van in the video below).
+Van Eure, daughter of the late Thad Eure Jr., now owns and operates the restaurant and has left her own mark.
+She's the mastermind behind the unforgettable Christmas decorations that dress "Big Red" during the holiday season, and her commitment to guest service earned her a lifetime achievement Industry Legends Award from the International Foodservice Manufacturers Association in 2019; in 2025 the Triangle Business Journal honored her their own lifetime achievement award.

-The restaurant—nominated for a James Beard Award for Outstanding Hospitality in 2020—is well known for an impressive wine list (more than 1,500 options on the menu, and a wine cellar that holds 25,000 bottles) and a cozy ambiance.
-And while Angus Barn still serves more than 22,000 steaks per month, the menu has evolved to include seafood, poultry and pasta.
-Not to mention desserts.
+The restaurant—nominated for a James Beard Award for Outstanding Hospitality in 2020—is well known for cozy ambiance and an impressive wine list (more than 1,500 options on the menu and a wine cellar that holds 25,000 bottles also previously earned a Beard nomination for Outstanding Wine Program).
+And while Angus Barn still serves more than 22,000 steaks per month, the menu has evolved to include seafood, poultry, pasta and wow-worthy desserts.

 Chocolate chess pie